Spherical harmonics and point configurations on the sphere: Quantum ergodic spherical harmonics

-in which $u\in C^\infty_0(\R^d)$.
-Then, for $a\in S^\comp_\rho(\M)$, the semiclassical pseudo-differential operator $\Op_h(a)$ can be defined via local charts on $\M$.
-The correspondence between the operators and the symbols depends on the quantization rule \eqref{eq:leftq} and is not one-to-one.
-However, the following are true.
-See Dyatlov-Guillarmou \cite[Section 3]{DG} for a concise introduction of these results.
+where $u\in C_0^\infty(\R^d)$.
+For $a\in S_\rho^\comp(\M)$, the operator $\Op_h(a)$ is defined locally using charts on $\M$.
+The correspondence between operators and symbols depends on the chosen quantization rule \eqref{eq:leftq} and is not unique.
+Nevertheless, the following standard results hold; see Zworski \cite[Sections 4.4 and 4.5]{Zw}.

-$\bullet$ [$L^2$ boundedness] Let $\rho\in[0,1/2)$ and $a\in S^\comp_\rho(\M)$.
+$\bullet$ [$L^2$ boundedness] Let $\rho\in[0,\frac12)$ and $a\in S_\rho^\comp(\M)$.
 Then

-in which $C=C(a)>0$ depends on finite number of seminorms of $a$ and is independent of $h$.
+where $C=C(a)>0$ depends on finitely many seminorms of $a$ and is independent of $h$.